 - Pre heat oven to 340F.

-- When the fluffy milk dinner rolls are done baking, let them cool down for 5 minutes at room temperature.
+- When the milk dinner rolls are done baking, let them cool down for 5 minutes at room temperature.

 Notes